pga03/docs-first-discovery/src/documents/onScreenKeyboard.md

 Panel as a base grade so it has the same component structure as Yes/No Panel in terms of the model, options, selectors and dependencies.

-## Adding an On-Screen Keyboard to a component/grade
+## Using the On-Screen Keyboard Panel

 *Option 1:* Typically the On-Screen Keyboard Panel is integrated into the first discovery tool by supplying it as a type option in the
 [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):